shichao-an/notes/docs/utlk/ch2.md

 * Conversely, the remaining entries should be the same for all processes and equal to the corresponding entries of the master kernel Page Global Directory (see the following section).

 #### Kernel Page Tables

+The kernel maintains a set of page tables for its own use, rooted at a so-called **master kernel Page Global Directory**.
+After system initialization, this set of page tables is never directly used by any process or kernel thread; rather, the highest entries of the master kernel Page Global Directory are the reference model for the corresponding entries of the Page Global Directories of every regular process in the system.

+The kernel ensures that changes to the master kernel Page Global Directory are propagated to the Page Global Directories that are actually used by processes. [p69]

+The kernel initializes its own page tables in two phases.
+In fact, right after the kernel image is loaded into memory, the CPU is still running in real mode (see [Segmentation in Hardware](#segmentation-in-hardware)); thus, paging is not enabled.

+1. In the first phase, the kernel creates a limited address space including the kernel's code and data segments, the initial Page Tables, and 128 KB for some dynamic data structures.
+This minimal address space is just large enough to install the kernel in RAM and to initialize its core data structures.
+2. In the second phase, the kernel takes advantage of all of the existing RAM and sets up the page tables properly.

 ##### **Provisional kernel Page Tables**